-Thriving companies typically have one thing in common: they understand the power of brand storytelling.
-They know how to weave compelling narratives to build a strong bond with their audiences.
-In this article, you will learn why stories are so captivating in the first place and how your brand can tap into our love of stories.
+They know how to tell compelling narratives to build a connection with their audience.
+In this article, you will learn how your brand can tap into our inherent love for stories.

 But what is behind our love for storytelling?
 Stories serve different purposes—from ensuring our survival to improving our memory.

-Let’s explore some of the reasons why we find stories so compelling:
+Let’s take a look at some of the reasons why we find stories so captivating.

 1. Stories Give Us a Shared Goal